ikss/shortener/readme.md

 You can import postman collection from file *shortener.postman.json*, or use curl.
 With default settings service responds on 8088 port with http protocol.

+Notice that requests for register new URLs and get statistic must include basic authentication header with password, received on account creation.

 You can see API on the Apiary: https://urlshortener8.docs.apiary.io/#